Yikai-Wang/Social-Network-Mining-Based-on-Academic-Literatures/README.md

 ## [Dan Wu](https://github.com/WuDan0399)

-1. Revise the preprocessing part of word2vec model in task 1.
+She revises the preprocessing part of word2vec model in task 1.
 (Stop words deleted, all words are transformed into lower case.)
-2. Build a LDA model to get the key words of each group of the papers in task 1.
-3. Use PageRank index to calculate the influence of each paper and scholar.
+A LDA model is built by her to get the key words of each group of the papers in task 1.
+Use PageRank index to calculate the influence of each paper and scholar.
 Visualize  the citation and cooperative relationship in task 1.

 4. Visualize the ego-network in task 2.
 5. Build a baseline model for link prediction in task 3.